dominikbraun/dice/README.md

 $ dice service url A example.com
 ````

 When an request for `example.com` hits Dice, it will forward the request to an instance of service _A_.

+### Start load balancing

 We can register such an instance like so:

 ````shell script
 $ dice instance create A main-server 172.21.21.1:8080 --name main-instance